iotaledger/goshimmer/README.md

 ## Modules overview

 The `master` branch allows to run a GoShimmer node with a preliminary set of components for enabling `data-transactions`.

-When all the modules become available, the GoShimmer nodes will become the `Coordicide-testnet`, which is a release candidate for the next IOTA protocol.
 You can find more details about our roadmap [here](https://roadmap.iota.org/).

 In the following, we describe some of the modules currently implemented.